-INCIDENT DETAILS (continued) Have you done any work where PPE was not provided and/or used? (provide details) What PPE was used? (e.g. lead gowns; lead gloves; thyroid covers; glasses) Do you know of any exposures that have imaged any part of your body (hands etc)?
+INCIDENT DETAILS (continued) Have you done any work where PPE was not

+provided and/or used? (provide details)

+What PPE was used? ( e.g. lead gowns; lead

+gloves; thyroid covers; glasses)

+Do you know of any exposures that have

+imaged any part of your body (hands etc)?

 Have you been through an airport Scanner with your badge during the period?

 Where do you store your monitor?
+And where

+do you store the monitors control?

+Has the equipment been tested i.e. compliance tested, wipe tested or other testing? (attach a

+copy)

-And where do you store the monitors control?
-Has the equipment been tested i.e. compliance tested, wipe tested or other testing? (attach a copy) Any other comments or notes Coscation of radiation work required pending investigation Cessation of radiation work required pending Inform the person that if they continue to get doses they will be stopped from radiation work before they reach 20milliSv in a 12 month period.
-Investigation:
+Any other comments or notes

+Cessation of radiation work required pending investigation.

+Inform the person that if they continue to get

+doses they will be stopped from radiation work before they reach 20milliSv in a 12 month

+period.

-HSW Handbook Ionising Radiation Safety Management Effective Date: 22 September 2024 Version 5.0 Authorised by Chief Operating Officer (University Operations) Review Date: 22 September 2027 Page 42 of 46 Warning This process is uncontrolled when printed.
-The current version of this document is available on the HSW Website.
+HSW Handbook Ionising Radiation Safety Management Effective Date: 23 September 2024 Version 5.0 Authorised by Chief Operating Officer (University Operations) Review Date: 23 September 2027 Page 42 of 46 Warning ne HSW Website.